Knuromuro/kick-multibot-panel/README.md

 python run.py
 ```

-By default the dashboard uses JWT authentication.
-Login at `/login` and the page
+Log in at `/login` using the default credentials (**admin/admin**).
+A session
-will store access and refresh tokens in `localStorage`.
-Tokens are automatically
+cookie will be created and the response also includes JWT access and refresh
+tokens which the page stores in `localStorage`.
+API requests automatically
-refreshed when API requests return `401 Unauthorized`.
+refresh the token when a `401 Unauthorized` response is received.

 If `TOTP_SECRET` is set, the login form will ask for a time based one time
 password.